---->

 Einstein had like Newton been a bit of a black-box mathematical

-laws physicist with leanings towards Descartes mechanical universe
+laws physicist though with leanings towards Descartes mechanical universe

 explanation, but his physics from then relates much to spacetime